 All household members qualifying for the Program based on the threshold criteria are required to submit the documentation in the table below.
-The Program reserves the right to request additional documentation to determine an Applicant's eligibility or to confirm meeting Program requirements.
+Under certain circumstances, the Program may request additional documentation to determine an Applicant's eligibility or to confirm meeting Program requirements.